 Whether or not the pensioner is AP>=GMP or AP<GMP, determines how the LGPS benefits are increased.

-Back to index

 Increments and their increases

-If the scheme member’s LGPS benefits are paid 7 weeks or more after GMP age, the LGPS must increment the GMP under s.15(1) of the PSA 1993.
-Such increments are subsumed within the overall GMP guarantee and are not paid in addition to the LGPS pension (except where:
+If the member’s LGPS benefits are paid 7 weeks or more after GMP age, the LGPS must increment the GMP under s.15(1) of the PSA 1993.
+Increments are subsumed within the overall GMP guarantee and are not paid in addition to the LGPS pension (except where:

 they form part of an anti-franking addition, or

-the LGPS pension accrued prior to 6 April 1997 is less than the GMP plus increments, in which case the aggregate of the GMP plus GMP increments plus the LGPS pension accrued post 5 April 1997 is payable).
+the LGPS pension built up before 6 April 1997 is less than the GMP plus increments, in which case the aggregate of the GMP plus GMP increments plus the LGPS pension built up post 5 April 1997 is payable).

 The increment attributed to the Post 88 GMP is increased by the LGPS administering authority under s.109 of the PSA 1993 by way of the Guaranteed Minimum Pension Increase Order each 6 April.